 Hardcore fans hooked on heroic, drug-fuelled performances may not care about the extent of doping, but may leave the sport when those heroic performances become fewer and further between.

 I watched the 2012 Tour de France, and you know what I thought was heroic?
-On stage 10, there was an uphill finish where five breakaway riders partook in what commentator Paul Sherwin called
+On stage 10, there was an uphill finish where five breakaway riders partook in what commentator Paul Sherwen called

 The slowest sprint I have seen in the Tour de France.

-Co-commentator Phil Ligget said he has “never seen a sprint quite as slow as this” and used the anecdote of The Tortoise and the Hare to describe how the slowly the riders were attacking each other as individuals ran out of steam:
+Co-commentator Phil Liggett said he has “never seen a sprint quite as slow as this” and used the anecdote of The Tortoise and the Hare to describe how the slowly the riders were attacking each other as individuals ran out of steam:

 Splitting the Field